 In the course of the latter project, he (re)discovered (in 1993 or thereabout):

-An imaginative an unusual visualization of syntactic structure: Jac. van Ginneken's living grammar from De Roman van een Kleuter ('A Toddler's Novel') (1917).
+An imaginative and unusual visualization of syntactic structure: Jac. van Ginneken's "living" grammar from De Roman van een Kleuter ('A Toddler's Novel') (1917).
 Here is the original Dutch text accompanying the visualizations in De Roman; the German translation by Berry Claus is here.